psiroky/kie-wb-distributions/kie-wb/kie-wb-distribution-wars/src/main/was8/README.md

 **Upload the WAR file**

   - Left side panel click on *Applications > Application types > Websphere enterprise applications*
-  - Click on _Install_, select the *kie-wb-*-was8.war* file from your local filesystem.
+  - Click on _Install_, select the _kie-wb-was8.war_ file from your local filesystem.
 Click _Next_
   - From here, you will be asked with several deployments settings.
   - You'll need to select the datasource created above as the datasource to be used by the application.
-  - We also recommend to set is the context patch of the webapp to _kie-wb_.
+  - We also recommend to set is the context path of the webapp to _kie-wb_.
   - Click _Next_ until finished.

 **App. settings**

 Go to _Applications > Application types > Websphere enterprise applications > kie-wb app > Security role to user/group mapping_

-   - Select the five BPMS roles (admin, analyst, developer, manager, user)
+   - Select the five BPMS roles: admin, analyst, developer, manager, user.
    - Click on _Map Special Subjects_ and select the _All Authenticated in Application's Realm_ option.

 Go to _Applications > Application types > Websphere enterprise applications > kie-wb app > Class loading and update detection_